tidalmigrations/db-scripts/README.md

 #### Oracle 19c-19.3

-Additional steps are required to spin up the oracle database.
-These instructions assume you're using the `oracle-databases` terraform script from the `infrastructure-deployments` repo to create the instance.

-After deploying the above instance, it will take around 45 minutes for the user data script to complete and the container to be initialized.
-Run `docker ps` to check the health of the container.
-Wait until it reads `healthy` before attempting to connect.
-It will read `unhealthy` before `healthy` because of how long it takes oracle to start.

 After confirming that the container is healthy, we need to connect to the database and fill it with data.

 `sudo docker exec -it --user=oracle <container-name> bash`

+Connect to the CDB.

+`sqlplus SYS/Dev12345@ORCLCDB AS SYSDBA`

+Run this script in the SQL terminal.
+It creates the CDB user Tidal Tools will use.

+`@/opt/oracle/scripts/create_cdb_user.sql`

-Connect to the default PDB.
+Exit sqlplus (`exit`) and connect to the default PDB.

 `sqlplus SYS/Dev12345@ORCLPDB1 AS SYSDBA`

 Run this script in the SQL terminal.
-It creates tables, adds data and creates the tidal user.
+It creates tables, adds data and creates the PDB tidal user.

 `@/opt/oracle/scripts/create_database.sql`